Introduction

 B. God’s message was a message of hope.
 But Abraham was a prisoner of his circumstances.
 He questioned God’s ability (…what can you give me…?) and complained (…you have given me no children…).
 God offered him hope.
 But he was a prisoner of his circumstances.

 C. God offers us hope through his word every day.
-But we miss because we haven’t taken time to grow a receptive attitude.
+But we miss it because we haven’t taken the time to grow a receptive attitude.
 A receptive attitude is essential if we want to wait for God’s appointed time.
 Without it, our faith will suffer.

 2. Attempted to fit God into a Box